What is meditation?

 - Promotes emotional health

-- Enhances self awareness
+- Enhances self-awareness

-- Increased attention span
+- Increases attention span

-- Helps to control addictions
+- Helps control addictions

 - Reduces age-related memory loss